wyndot/MPlayerKit/README.md

 ## Setup
 **MPlayerKit** is in a Swift Package.
 1. Clone this repository.
-1. Copy the folder **MPlayerKit** into your XCoder project folder.
+1. Copy the folder `MPlayerKit` into your XCoder project folder.
-1. Go to your XCode project, Find the Package Dependencies tab in your Project.
-Click `+` to add the dependency
+1. In your Xcode project, use `Add Local...` to add the **MPlayerKit** package.
-1. In the popup Swift Package Manager dialog, click `Add Local...` button and choose the `MPlayerKit` folder.
-1. In your Xcode target, find the `General` tab, then find the `Frameworks, Libraries, and Embedded COntent` section, add the `MPlayerKit` if it's not there yet.
+1. Make sure `MPlayerKit` is in the `Frameworks, Libraries, and Embedded Content` section of your Xcode target, add the `MPlayerKit` if it's not there yet.
 1. In your Xcode target, find the `Signing & Capabilities` tab, then make sure you checked the `Audio, AirPlay, and Picture in Picture` and `Background processing` in the `Background Modes` section
-1. Import the `MPlayerKit` in your Swift file and enjoy your coding. :)
+1. Import the `MPlayerKit` in your Swift code and enjoy your coding. :)

 ## Demo
 There is demo Xcode project in the respository.
 Here is some screenshots from the demo.